A family talks together as they stand around a kitchen island.

 You can take several steps to help keep your information secure and protect yourself from fraud.

 • Don’t carry your Social Security card.
-You don’t want to become an identity theft victim if your Social Security number falls into the wrong hands or your wallet is lost or stolen.
-A good way to prevent identity theft is to keep secure information, like your SSN, in a safe place.
+You don’t want to become an identity theft victim if your Social Security number falls into the wrong hands.
+A good way to prevent identity theft is to keep secure information, like your SSN, in a safe place and only carry your card in your wallet when necessary.
 Contact the Social Security Administration immediately if you lose your Social Security card.

 • Check your credit score and credit report periodically.
-It’s good practice to check your credit score annually and check your credit report with each major credit bureau a few times a year.
+It’s good practice to check your credit score regularly and check your credit report with each major credit bureau a few times a year.

 • Watch out for phishing.
-Phishing messages can trick people into sharing personal information or installing malware on their devices.
+According to the FTC, phishing messages can trick people into sharing personal information with cyber criminals.
 Be cautious of any emails, phone calls, or texts you receive that ask for your information, request you to log in to an account, or instruct you to “reset” your password.
 Most credit card companies and financial institutions won’t call, text, or email you asking you to verify your personal information, nor will they generally ask you to provide it urgently.
+These may be a sign of a scam.

 • Use unique passwords.
 Repeating the same username and password could make it easier for someone to take over multiple accounts.
 A password manager can help you create and remember unique passwords for all your accounts.